 In addition to the aforementioned accolades, he was labeled one of the Goldman Sachs Builders + Innovators 100 Most Intriguing Entrepreneurs and founded Veeve, an organic alcohol company, which sold to Luxco in 2016.

-M13 has worked with Pinterest, Lyft, Ring, Bonobos, SpaceX, and SnapChat to name a few.
-Reum hopes his book Shortcut Your Startup provides experience from himself and Carter, who he says are old enough to have some experience, yet young enough to have new insights into the way brands are made today.
+Today, M13 has worked with Pinterest, Lyft, Ring, Bonobos, SpaceX, and SnapChat to name a few.
+Courtney and Carter Reum wrote Shortcut Your Startup to share their experience with other founders.
+He says he and his brother are old enough to have some solid experience, yet young enough to have new insights into the way brands are made today.

-10 years ago there was a mindset that you could do one thing great, but to increase business it was necessary to focus on complementary services you could cross-sell.
-It makes sense on paper, but from a leadership perspective it makes growth challenging.
-Reum explains that today there is so much great competition that can come out of nowhere, it’s best to focus on your bread and butter, becoming the best at it.
+To increase business it used to be necessary for successful product businesses to focus on complementary services they could cross-sell.
+It makes sense on paper, but from a leadership perspective, it makes growth challenging Reum explains.
+Today great competition can rise quickly and take your market share quickly, so it’s best to focus on your bread and butter, constantly becoming better at it.

-Jack Welch at GE (of all places) pioneered this idea.
+Jack Welch at GE initially pioneered this idea.
 Reum explains staying focused on your core business is vital.
 This can even be applied to specific tasks or roles in your organization.
-There are a lot of CFO for hire businesses, for example, that enable organizations to effectively outsource the CFO office.
+There are a lot of CFO-for-hire businesses, for example, that enable organizations to effectively outsource the CFO office.

-The idea of getting into the trenches comes up often on the Cultcast and it’s for good reason.
-The idea of getting your hands dirty and knowing when the “data” isn’t enough is an advantage successful entrepreneurs share.
-Reum says the duct-tape, prototype, raw approach is often ignored, but makes the difference between success, or protecting against massive failure.
+The idea of getting into the trenches comes up often on The Justin Brady Show for good reason.
+The idea of getting your hands dirty and knowing when the “data” isn’t enough, is an advantage successful entrepreneurs know how to dial in.
+Reum says the raw duct-tape / prototype approach is often ignored, but makes the difference between success.

-It’s hard to pull off and requires a lot of dedication.
-No one actually wants to do this.
-Many simply want to live in the data, and read the research without getting their hands dirty.
-But hands-on data is often ignored.
-The data he was collecting in real-time working at Chiptole was far more valuable than looking at data that keeps the problem and solutions at arm’s length.
+Getting into the trenches is simple, but eludes most entrepreneurs—no one actually wants to do it.
+Many simply want to live in the data, read the research, and stay in their comfort zone.
+This entrepreneur was collecting more real-time data in the trenches than he ever could have reading reports.
 He was able to understand on a deep level, operational costs, customer demands, leadership breakdowns, habits, logistical challenges, and profit per store.

-We all have advantages, the challenge is that what we consider common, may be uncommon amongst others.
-It’s truly hard to look outside yourself, and therefore many of us are unaware of our own “unfair advantages.”
-Because we are unaware of them, we don’t take full advantage of them.
+We all have advantages, the challenge is this: what we consider common, is uncommon amongst others.
+Because it’s hard to look outside yourself, many of us are unaware of our own “unfair advantages.”
+This lack of self-awareness makes us blind to our true edge.

 It could be an asset, a connection, or a natural ability, but Reum explains we need to get outside ourselves.
 “It’s so personal” Reum explains.
 Do you have any advantages in manufacturing?
 Do you know an influencer?
 Do you have access to a particular asset like family land?
 Do you have certain natural abilities that others don’t have?
-Contrary to what many know-it-all leaders think, you do have unique natural skill, and identifying that could be your million dollar idea.
+Contrary to what many know-it-all leaders think, you do have unique natural skills.
+Identifying those could be your million dollar idea.

-Ask those around you, or take the Strengths Finder Assesment, which is why Paul Allen of Ancestry.com started SOAR.com.
-To unlock human potential.
-Obviously, you can also buy Courtney Reums’ new book Shortcut Your Startup.
+Ask those around you and buy Courtney Reums’ book Shortcut Your Startup.
+Also, take the Strengths Finder Assessment, which is why Paul Allen of Ancestry.com started SOAR.com—to unlock human potential.